AP source: Antonio Brown agrees to 1-year deal with Bucs - WHIZ News

 But with injuries to Evans (ankle), Godwin (hamstring) and Scotty Miller (hamstring/groin) limiting the amount of time Brady has had to work with his top receivers in practice and games, adding Brown provides Brady with another proven playmaker.

-Brown signed with New England after a tumultuous short stay with the Raiders ended with the receiver demanding and being granted his release during training camp.
+Brown signed with New England after a tumultuous short stay with Oakland ended with the receiver demanding and being granted his release during training camp.

+By that time, the Raiders had voided guaranteed money in the receiver’s contract after his eventful summer with the team began with Brown, among other things, missing a number of practices because of frost-bitten feet attributed to not wearing proper footwear during a cryotherapy session.

+The receiver also tangled with the NFL and threatened to retire if forced to wear a new helmet.
+He later was fined by the Raiders for what the team said were unexcused absences during camp.

-He had four receptions for 56 yards and a touchdown in his only game with the Patriots, who split with Brown because of off-the-field matters that are still under investigation by the NFL.
+Brown had four receptions for 56 yards and a touchdown in his only game with the Patriots, who split with the receiver because of off-the-field matters that are still under investigation by the league.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL